Date: 8 June 2018. Clothes in the

 shirts and skirts.
 Yes, even in the bilges I wear skirts.

-jobs you'll find having a friend aboard to help is a true blessing.
+jobs you will find having a friend aboard to help is a true blessing.

 Inevitably at least one item will be forgotten.
 Having a fetch